Web Application Penetration Testing

-Let’s face it: many applications simply present database views to the internet.
-You need assurance that there’s not a back door into the whole dataset.
-Let us safely discover and mitigate flaws in your application.
-We’re the good hackers for hire.
+Many applications simply present database views to the internet.
+Need assurance that there’s not a back door into the whole dataset?
+Let us to discover flaws before someone else does.

 Your clients, your employees, and your reputation could all be at risk.
 Penetration testing provides peace of mind that your web application is protected.
 You don’t have to be reactive to malicious intrusions.
 You can be proactive.